In this guide

 - Receiving an inheritance or other windfall

-Financial advice doesn’t have to be ongoing.
-You can seek advice for a single issue and pay a one-off fee for service.
-You may also be able to get low or no-cost advice from you super fund.
-See SuperGuide’s article Financial advice through super funds: What’s on offer.
+Financial advice doesn’t have to be ongoing or expensive.
+You can seek advice for a single issue and pay a one-off fee for the service.
+You may also be able to get low or no-cost advice from your super fund.
+Increasingly, super funds are offering comprehensive, personal advice at competitive rates.

 The intangible value of advice

-It seems the Beatles were on the money when they sang Money can’t buy me love.
-But as the Rice Warner report points out, professional advice that helps you manage and make the most of your finances can improve your quality of life.
+It seems the Beatles were on the money when they sang Money Can’t Buy Me Love.
+But as a 2024 study conducted for the Financial Advice Association Australia (FAAA) discovered, professional advice that helps you make the most of your finances can improve your quality of life.

 Research has consistently found that people who are advised tend to have: